Collect Your Judgment or Appeal

 Collecting on a judgment can be complicated.
 You may want to ask a private lawyer.

-Legal Services Vermont and Vermont Legal Aid cannot give you advice on small claims matters.
+Legal Services Vermont and Vermont Legal Aid normally cannot give you advice on starting small claims cases.